-That “dining garden” (fancy name for outdoor food court?) is an especially intriguing component, partly because it’s opening so soon (October!), and partly because the restaurants will be housed in, no kidding, repurposed shipping containers.
+That “dining garden” (fancy name for outdoor food court?) is an especially intriguing component, partly because it’s opening soon, and partly because the restaurants will be housed in, no kidding, repurposed shipping containers.

 But the main reason is its roster of local culinary leaders.

 The Sparkman All-Stars

 The lineup reads like a Who’s Who of top local chefs and restaurateurs.
 They include Ferrell Alvarez (Rooster & the Till); Marty Blitz (Mise en Place); Noel Cruz (Ichicoro Ramen); BT Nguyen (Restaurant BT); and Jeannie Pierola (edison food + drink lab).